hanyuone/Ways-to-NOT-make-money/README.md

 # Ways to NOT make money
 A basic Python 2.7.9 Cookie-Clicker style (incremental) game.
+If anyone can help me edit the game, please do so!

 NOTE: This game currently requires the user to download Python to run.
 An executable file will be posted sometime in the future!